Learn More About the Pendragon Climate Impact Portfolio

 • Build and manage renewable infrastructure like wind and solar farms

 • Own utilities that are transitioning from fossil fuel usage to renewable energy

 • Manufacture electric and hybrid automobiles and components

-• Mine, process minerals, reduce bio-fuels, and make batteries and other materials, and other alternative fuel technologies
+• Mine, process minerals, reduce bio-fuels and make batteries and other materials, and other alternative fuel technologies

-• Clean up the environment, recycle and/or turn waste into energy
+• Clean up the environment, recycle, and/or turn waste into energy

-The managers will use:
+The managers will use the following:

 The portfolio will also seek to “short” the securities of companies whose business models are threatened by advances in renewable technology.
 Such companies are coal and fossil fuel corporations as well as businesses in the alternative energy space where their technology is obsolete or in the process of being “leap-frogged”.

 We’re thrilled that you’d like to learn more about Pendragon Capital Management’s approach to green investing and the Climate Impact Portfolio more specifically.